noripyt/django-cachalot/docs/quickstart.rst

 :Default: ``False``
 :Description:
   Whether to allow usage of unsupported databases.
-  No errors will be thrown if this set to `True`.
+  No startup errors will be thrown if this set to `True`.

 ``CACHALOT_ADDITIONAL_SUPPORTED_DATABASES``
 ~~~~~~~~~~~~~~~~~~~~~~